timsainb/noisereduce/README.md

 1. **Stationary Noise Reduction**: Keeps the estimated noise threshold at the same level across the whole signal
 2. **Non-stationary Noise Reduction**: Continuously updates the estimated noise threshold over time

+### Version 3 Updates:
+- Includes a PyTorch-based implementation of Spectral Gating, an algorithm for denoising audio signals.
+- You can now create a noisereduce nn.Module object which allows it to be used either as a standalone module or as part of a larger neural network architecture.
+- The run time of the algorithm decreases substantially.

 ### Version 2 Updates:
 - Added two forms of spectral gating noise reduction: stationary noise reduction, and non-stationary noise reduction.
 - Added multiprocessing so you can perform noise reduction on bigger data.